 Advice to Other Parents of Children with Disabilities

 “If we could have any control in this life, we wouldn’t change one thing.”
-Matthew said concerning his son.
+Matthew said.

 To Tamara and Matthew, Grayson is a blessing they would never want to live without.
 They love Grayson because of his disability and because he is their child.